-University CO-OP Mutual Aid and Insurance Support Hotline 10120-335-770 Hours of operation: Weekdays, 9:40-17:30 Saturdays, 9:40-13:00
+University CO-OP Mutual Aid and Insurance Support Hotline

+Hours of operation: Weekdays, 9:40-17:30 Saturdays, 9:40-13:00

-Sports Safety Insurance
+■ Sports Safety Insurance

 This insurance is provided by the Sports Safety Association, a public interest incorporated foundation, and can be purchased at a low premium by groups involved not only in sports activities but also cultural and volunteer activities.
-Accidents during activities are covered.
+It also covers injury accidents with an outpatient treatment of less than 14 days, which is not covered by Gakkensai, as well as liability accidents during club activities.
+This insurance must be purchased by a group of four or more people.

-Sports Safety Association, Fukuoka Prefecture Chapter 👘 092-622-5775
+Sports Safety Association, Fukuoka Prefecture Chapter

-Comprehensive Student Insurance
+■ Comprehensive Student Insurance